Biden's Proposed 39.6% Top Tax Rate Would Apply at These Income Levels

 - President Joe Biden has proposed a 39.6% top marginal income tax rate, up from the current 37%, to help fund the American Families Plan.

-- That rate would affect single individuals with taxable income over $452,700 and married couples filing jointly with income over $509,300, according to a budget proposal issued Friday.
+- That rate would affect single individuals with taxable income of more than $452,700 and married couples filing jointly with income over $509,300, according to a budget proposal issued Friday.

 - The top rate is slated to increase to 39.6% after 2025 even if Congress doesn't pass Biden's proposal.

-That top rate would apply to single individuals with taxable income over $452,700 and married couples filing a joint tax return with income over $509,300, according to a budget proposal issued Friday by the Treasury Department.
+That top rate would apply to single individuals with taxable income of more than $452,700 and married couples filing a joint tax return with income over $509,300, according to a budget proposal issued Friday by the Treasury Department.

 More from Personal Finance: